 4Health Dog Food Recall History

-4Health dog food is owned by Tractor Supply but manufactured by Diamond Pet Foods who are also responsible for full or part manufacture of brands like Taste of the Wild, Canidae, Chicken Soup, and Diamond.
+The brand is owned by Tractor Supply but manufactured by Diamond Pet Food who are also responsible for full or part manufacture of brands like Taste of the Wild, Canidae, Chicken Soup, and Diamond.

 Because this food is copacked in large facilities alongside many other brands and recipes, it is more likely to be subject to widescale recalls.

-However, since coming to the market in 2010, 4Health dog food has only been recalled once.
+However, since coming to the market in 2010, the brand has only been recalled once.